 Several writ petitions have challenged the constitutionality of the Constitution (One Hundred and Third Amendment) Act, 2019, which introduces reservations for Economically Weaker Sections (EWS).

-On 9th January 2019, the Parliament of India enacted the Constitution (One Hundred and Third Amendment) Act, 2019 and enabled the State to make reservations in higher education and matters of public employment on the basis of economic criteria alone.
-The Act amends Articles 15 and 16 of the Constitution, introducing 15(6) and 16(6).
-It received presidential assent on 12th January 2019 and was published in the Gazette on the same day.
+On 9 January 2019, the Parliament of India enacted the Constitution (One Hundred and Third Amendment) Act, 2019 which enabled the State to make reservations in higher education and matters of public employment on the basis of economic criteria alone.
+The Act amended Articles 15 and 16 of the Constitution by inserting 15(6) and 16(6).
+It received presidential assent on 12 January 2019 and was published in the Gazette on the same day.

-The amendment under Article 15(6) enables the State to make special provisions for the advancement of any economically weaker section of citizens, including reservations in educational institutions.
-It states that such reservation can be made in any educational institution, including private institutions, whether aided or unaided, except minority educational institutions covered under Article 30(1).
-It further states that the upper limit of EWS reservations will be 10% (meaning 10% of seats can be reserved for citizens falling in the EWS category).
+The Amendment under Article 15(6) enables the State to make special provisions for the advancement of any economically weaker section of citizens, including reservations in educational institutions.
+It states that such reservations can be made in any educational institution, including both aided and unaided private institutions, except minority educational institutions covered under Article 30(1).
+It further states that the upper limit of EWS reservations will be 10% (meaning upto 10% of seats can be reserved for citizens falling in the EWS category).
 This 10% ceiling is independent of ceilings on existing reservations.

 Article 16(6) enables the State to make provisions for reservation in appointments.
 Again, these provisions will be subject to a 10% ceiling, in addition to the existing reservations.

 More than 20 petitions have been filed challenging the constitutional validity of the 103rd Amendment.
 They argue that the Amendment violates the basic features of the Constitution and violates the fundamental right to equality under Article 14.
 In particular, they make the following arguments: